-In light of the turmoil in the banking industry over the past year, we’ve received questions about how much FDIC insurance coverage is available for accounts held in the name of a living trust.
+In light of the discussion of the looming recession, we’ve received questions about how much FDIC insurance coverage is available for accounts held in the name of a revocable living trust.

 In late 2008, the FDIC coverage was increased to $250,000 per depositor unless you own your account in the name of your living trust.
-Accounts held in the name of a living trust receive an additional coverage of $250,000 per beneficiary of the trust.
-Thus, if husband and wife, Bill and Mary, own a bank account in the name of Bill’s living trust which lists both Mary and their two children as beneficiaries upon Bill’s death, then Bill’s trust would be entitled to $750,000 of FDIC coverage (i.e., 3 beneficiaries times $250,000).
+Accounts held in the name of a living trust receive an additional coverage of $250,000 per beneficiary of the trust, up to five beneficiaries.
+Thus, if husband and wife, Bill and Mary, own a bank account in the name of Bill’s living trust, which lists both Mary and their two children as beneficiaries upon Bill’s death, then Bill’s trust would be entitled to $750,000 of FDIC coverage (i.e., three beneficiaries times $250,000).
 This extension of coverage is capped, not to exceed $1,125,000.
 One should also note that the beneficiary must be qualified as an ‘eligible beneficiary.’
-To be eligible, a beneficiary must be a person, charity or another non-profit organization (as recognized by the Internal Revenue Service).
+To be eligible, a beneficiary must be a person, charity, or another non-profit organization (as recognized by the Internal Revenue Service).

 If a living trust has six or more beneficiaries, the rules depend upon if the beneficiaries have equal or unequal interests.
 For equal interests, we use the same rule as five or fewer beneficiaries, so the account has $250,000 of FDIC coverage for each beneficiary.
 For unequal interests, the owner’s revocable trust deposits are insured for the greater of either: (1) the sum of each beneficiary’s actual interest in the revocable trust deposits up to $250,000 for each unique beneficiary or (2) a minimum coverage amount of $1,250,000.